 Unfortunately, if these people are still stuck in the old on/off framework, all the negativity will shift to their off-mode self, and their relationships and health will suffer.

-Very few lucky people experience positivity on both sides of the equation, their work life balance looks like this:
+On the other hand, very few lucky people experience positivity on both sides of the equation.
+Their work-life balance looks like this:

-If you are one of those who experience positivity in both sides, lucky you!
+If you are one of those who experience positivity from both sides, lucky you!
 You are one of the less than 5% of the population.

-To recover the sense of a unified self, ask yourself: Why do I really do what I do, in life and in work?
+To recover the sense of a unified self, ask yourself: Why do I really do what I do in life and work?

-Your answer to this question make up your blueprint of a unified self, charged with meaning that relates directly to who you are and what you care about.
+Your answer to this question makes up your blueprint of a unified self, charged with meaning that relates directly to who you are and what you care about.

 This will reveal to you a number of things: